 - A less-common male example in Ravenous—albeit with no sex involved—in which Colqhoun is completely naked and holds the blanket bunched over his naughty bits.
 Cuts to something like Toplessness from the Back, except that it's not toplessness so much as everything-but-the-socks-lessness.

-- Occurs in the Rocky Horror Picture Show after Frank catches Janet and Rocky having sex.
+- Occurs in the The Rocky Horror Picture Show after Frank catches Janet and Rocky having sex.
 But warranted, as the entire cast comes to gawk at them.

 - Laetitia Casta playing Brigitte Bardot does a phenomenally sexy dance with a modesty bedsheet in the French film Gainsbourg.